Ashe546/Covid-Vaccine/README.md

 > Give credit to everyone who inspired your codebase.
 > I would like to thank [covid-193](https://rapidapi.com/api-sports/api/covid-193) for providing me the free api
+> I would Also Like to thank [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) [author of the original design](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs))

 <p align="right">(<a href="#readme-top">back to top</a>)</p>